Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Introduction

-We intend to perform a systematical analysis of lepton models based on $S'_4$ modular symmetry with/without generalized CP.
+We intend to perform a systematical analysis of lepton and quark models based on $S'_4$ modular symmetry with/without generalized CP.
 For normal ordering neutrino masses, we find that fifteen viable models which can describe the neutrino masses, mixing angles and CP violation phases in terms of five real parameters $|g_2/g_1|$, $\arg{(g_2/g_1)}$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$, and $g^2_1v_u^2/\Lambda$.
-After imposing the generalized CP symmetry, the phase $\arg{(g_2/g_1)}$ is constrained to be $0$ or $\pi$, six out of the fifteen models can produce a good fit to the data.
+After imposing the generalized CP symmetry, the phase $\arg{(g_2/g_1)}$ is constrained to be $0$ or $\pi$, seven out of the fifteen models can produce a good fit to the data.
 The neutrino mass spectrum tends to be quasi-degenerate in previous models based on inhomogeneous finite modular group $\Gamma_N$, nevertheless the neutrino masses are much lighter in these $S'_4$ models.
 Moreover, we extend the $S'_4$ modular symmetry to the quark sector.
-The rich structure of the modular forms at level 4 allows many possibilities to accommodate the experimental on quark masses and CKM matrix.
-After scanning the assignments for quark and lepton fields, we find a model which can describe the flavor structure of quarks and leptons simultaneously for a common value of $\tau$.
+The rich structure of the integral weight modular forms at level 4 allows many possibilities to accommodate the experimental on quark masses and CKM matrix.
+The modular models at level 3 use ten~\cite{Lu:2019vgm} or more free parameters~\cite{Okada:2018yrn,Okada:2019uoy,Okada:2020rjb} including $\tau$ to describe quark masses and mixing.
+The first five benchmark models constructed in this work involve only nine parameters and can be regarded as minimal.
+Aiming at minimal and predictive model for quarks and leptons, we impose both $S'_4$ modular symmetry and the generalized CP symmetry which are spontaneously broken by the VEV of the modulus field $\tau$.
+After comprehensively scanning the possible weight and representation assignments for the quark and lepton fields, we find a model which can describe the flavor structure of quarks and leptons simultaneously for a common value of $\tau$.
+This model has fifteen real parameters to explain the twenty-two observables: six quark masses, three quark mixing angles, one quark CP violation phases, three charged lepton masses, three neutrino masses, three lepton mixing angles and three leptonic CP violation phases.
+It is the most predictive modular models for quarks and leptons so far.